ElineSuijten/CS50X-Final-Project/README.md

 ### Made by: Eline Suijten
 ### Video Demo: https://youtu.be/eP3H7dag5GQ
 ## Background Information:
 This project was the final project for the course CS50x Introduction to Programming.
 With zero programming experiences I started this course.
 Therefore, the final project was my first programming project.
-I can not wait to learn more and see my improvements over time!
+This project has a lot of flaws, but because it is the first thing I created, I decide to keep it public.

 ## Technologies used:
 * Python (Flask)